dangeredwolf/ModernDeck/README.md

-### Testing and building
+### Building the Electron app

 From the main folder where you just were, you can run the app for testing using:

 `npm start`

-This will allow you to test code changes without creating an installer every time.
+This will run rollup and create an electron instance for it. ℹ Building ModernDeck's source with Rollup increments the Build number as well